sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>time</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GNU utility for monitoring a program's use of system resources
+Short desc    : A GNU utility for monitoring a program's use of system resources
 URL          : https://www.gnu.org/software/time/
-Лицензия     : GPLv3+ and GFDL
+License      : GPLv3+ and GFDL
-Описание     : The GNU time utility runs another program, collects information about
+Descript     : The GNU time utility runs another program, collects information about
              : the resources used by that program while it is running, and displays
              : the results.
 ```